spencerwolfe/Klingon-Bird-of-Prey-Arduino-Code/README.md

 # Klingon-Bird-of-Prey-Arduino-Code
 This is the Arduino Code for my 1:350ish Klingon Bird of Prey Lighting Effects
+Uploaded to GitHub on 5 - 19 - 2018

 S. A. Wolfe
 1 - 26 - 2017